rmzetti/hover-exec/test/basic_tests.md

 Note that only the first result of the loop execution will made available in-line, the rest are left in the `output` block.
 If there are further in-line results requested, they will not appear in the right place - avoid in-line results for statements in a loop.

 Also note that lines with `=>>` appended are not actually legal javascript.
 To produce legal javascript simply precede `=>>` with a comment marker, ie for javascript use `// =>>` This will still be updated on execution in the same way.

+In line results can be made available for all script engines.

 ## Final comments